Central values of additive twists of Maa{\ss} forms $L$-functions: Quantum modularity for the central value of the twisted L -series

 The computations we need for general~$k$ are done in~\cite[Section~8]{DukeEtAl2002}.
 They correspond to the local functional equation at a real infinite place for the~$L$ function of an automorphic representation of~$\GL(2)$, which was worked out in~\cite[Chapter~5]{JacquetLanglands1970}; see also~\cite[Sections~2.7-2.8]{Godement1970}.

 Here we sketch a more classical argument which passes through properties of hypergeometric functions.
-This circumvents the induction over~$k$ carried out in~\cite{DukeEtAl2002}.
+This circumvents the induction over~$k$ carried out in~\cite{DukeEtAl2002}, and highlights the relevance of $k$ being an integer in this context.
 We start by the functional equation for Eichler integrals. \begin{lemma} For any~$x\in C(\Gamma)$ equivalent to~$\infty$, with denominator~$c$, we have

 where

 \end{lemma} \begin{proof} Recall the expression~\eqref{eq:def-eichlerint} and the fast decay of~$\phi$ near the cusps.
 Let~$x \in C(\Gamma)$ and~$\gamma \in \Gamma$ be such that~$x = \gamma \infty$.
 We write~$c = c_\gamma>0$.
 For~$z = \gamma^{-1}\infty + iy$, $y>0$, we have~$j(\gamma, z) = icy$.
 For those values of~$z$, we deduce~$u_\gamma(z) = \chi(\gamma) i^k$.
 Hence, for any~$s\in \C$,